AI-BOM Discovery

 Discovery itself is an inventory pass, so its primary output is the AI-BOM rather than findings.
 The assets it surfaces feed the engines that do emit findings:

-- Model assets are handed to AI-SPM model-artifact scanning, which produces
+- Model assets are handed to AI-SPM model scanning, which produces AI-security findings (malware and hidden code in model files) in the unified findings model.

-aisecfindings (unsafe pickle opcodes, ONNX code-execution operators, and so on) discriminated in the unified findings model. - Shadow-AI services surface unsanctioned tools for governance review.
+- Shadow-AI services surface unsanctioned tools for governance review.

-- Missing-visibility gaps lower the
+- Missing-visibility gaps lower your AI-visibility posture score.

 How to enable